 Indiana Freedom of Choice Award and 21st Century Scholarship: The FAFSA must be filed by April 15 each year in order to be eligible for state grant assistance the following year.
 You must respond to any correspondence you might receive from SFA or you may lose all state grant eligibility.

-Recipients of the Indiana Freedom of Choice Award must complete the following number of credits in order to partially renew their state grant eligibility:
+Recipients of the Indiana Freedom of Choice Award must successfully complete 6 Wabash credits each year in order to partially renew their state grant eligibility.